 Purpose of the Heat Ramp Test

-• To define an optimal Heat Training Zone for Heat Block Training, Heat Training and Heat Adaption Training
+• To define an optimal Heat Training Zone for Heat Training.

-• To be a repeatable test in which changes in power output can be identified
+• A repeatable test to monitor changes in power output following Heat Training

 If there are any heart rate irregularities such as poor sleeping, the test should not be started.
 Consistency is important, for example coffee intake should not vary.

-TIP - This test can be very uncomfortable, while taking all safety precautions, the warmer you dress to contain your heat, the faster the test.
+This test can be very uncomfortable and generally, the warmer you dress to contain your heat, the shorter the test.
+Follow the safety guidance.

 1 - Slow Ramp-UpBegin at 50% FTP and slowly increase to 80% FTP (target) over 20 minutes.